Jenny Simpson: 2017

 Simpson ran a 4:19.98 mile, finishing 5th at the London Anniversary Games on July 9, 2017, behind Hellen Obiri and Laura Muir, Winny Chebet and Angelika Cichocka, setting a personal record, and second fastest time ever for an American woman.

 She won her second silver medal in the World Championships 1500m event on August 7, 2017, at the 2017 World Championships, finishing in 4:02.76, less than 0.2 seconds behind Faith Chepngetich Kipyegon.

 Simpson capped her 2017 campaign with a record-setting win at the New York Road Runners Fifth Avenue Mile.
 In addition to achieving a record sixth Fifth Avenue title, she tied the longstanding meet record with a time of 4:16.6.

-2018
+2018–2021

 Simpson won the Fifth Avenue Mile again in 2018 making it six straight and seven total Fifth Avenue titles.

-2019

-On September 8, Simpson bettered her best time for the Fifth Avenue Mile in the 2019 race, running 4:16.1, to give her sole possession of the event record.
+On September 8, 2019, Simpson bettered her best time in the Fifth Avenue Mile, running 4:16.1 to give her sole possession of the event record.
 It was her seventh straight win and her eighth title in the event.

-2021

-On June 21, 2021, she finished tenth in the 2021 U.S Olympic Trials 1500 meter run with a time of 4:07.76, failing to qualify for the Tokyo Olympics.
-This is the first time she failed to make a national team since she made the team in 2007.
+On June 21, 2021, she finished tenth in the 2021 U.S. Olympic Trials 1500 meter run with a time of 4:07.76, failing to qualify for the Tokyo Olympics.
+This was the first time she failed to make a national team since she made the team in 2007.